AnshanaM/COMP2042_CW_hcyam4/README.md

             Solution: changed identifier name to gameOverLabel [NotSolved] Issue: meaningless label identifier name in Score.showWin()
-                   Solution: changed identifier name to winLabel [NotSolved] Issue: IOException when no games saved but load is clicked
+                   Solution: changed identifier name to winLabel [Solved] Issue: IOException when no games saved but load is clicked
-                   Solution: {MAKE LABEL FOR THIS TO NOTIFY GAMER}
-[NotSolved] Issue: paddle and ball appear when no games saved but load is clicked
+                   Solution: made label notif [NotSolved] Issue: paddle and ball appear when no games saved but load is clicked
                    Solution: {make paddle and ball visibility to false}
 [NotSolved] Issue: current game state not saved